Ever thought about a career change? Maybe try your hand at work in an early 1900s logging camp?

 Saturday, August 6 from 12pm to 4pm is the 30th anniversary of Marten River Provincial Park’s Lumberjack Days!

-A variety of contests for both adults and children will be held (with lots of prizes to be won!), including crosscut sawing, nail driving, log throwing, and bow sawing.
+A variety of contests for both adults and children will be held (with prizes to be won!), including nail driving, tree height guessing, and log throwing.